MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Import-AzureRmSiteRecoveryVaultSettingsFile.md

 ```

 ## DESCRIPTION
-The **Import-AzureRmSiteRecoveryVaultSettingsFile** cmdlet imports an azure_2 Site Recovery vault settings file to set the vault context for subsequent Site Recovery operations in the current session.
+The **Import-AzureRmSiteRecoveryVaultSettingsFile** cmdlet imports an Azure Site Recovery vault settings file to set the vault context for subsequent Site Recovery operations in the current session.

 ## EXAMPLES